melissa0987/password-generator/README.md

 ---

 ##  🧪 Example Use Case
-- Set length to 16.
+1. Set the desired password length (e.g., 16).

-- Enable all character types and validation.
+2. Select which character types to include.

+3. Enable "Validate password" if you want the password to meet all selected criteria.

-- Click Generate.
+4 Click "Generate".

-- If validation passes, the password will be displayed.
+5. If validation passes, the password will appear.

-- Use Copy to copy the password or Clear to remove it.
+6. Use "Copy" to copy it to clipboard or "Clear" to reset the field.

 ---